gesteves/slackbots/README.md

 # Slack apps!

 This is a small collection of Slack apps and slash commands I’ve put together over time.
 I hope you find some of them useful!
+Visit https://slack.gesteves.com/ to install them.

 ## /frink